Controlled Substances EPCS

 • Navigate to a client's profile

-• Click the "Add and Manage Prescriptions" button
+• Click the Order and manage prescriptions button

 • Click on the exclamation point icon within that area and follow prompts from there.